Signals Feed

 Authentication

 The feed does not accept public cs_live_/cs_test_ API keys.
-It requires a short-lived csst_ stream token minted by the dashboard for an authenticated Scale+ session:
+It requires a short-lived csst_ stream token.

 curl -s -H "Cookie: <your dashboard session cookie>" \